Characterizing NIP henselian fields: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Philip Dittmann, Yatir Halevi and Assaf Hasson for various helpful discussions.
 Many ideas contained in this article came out of discussions during the \emph{Model Theory, Combinatorics and Valued fields} trimester at the Institut Henri Poincar\'e and the Centre \'{E}mile Borel, and we would like to extend our thanks to the organisers.
 Sylvy Anscombe was also partially supported by The Leverhulme Trust under grant RPG--2017--179 and by a visiting scholarship at St John's College, Oxford.
 Franziska Jahnke was also funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy EXC 2044--390685587, Mathematics M\"unster: Dynamics--Geometry--Structure and the CRC878, as well as by a Fellowship from the Daimler and Benz Foundation.
+Last but not least, we would like to thank the anonymous referee for numerous helpful comments and suggestions.

 \bibfont{ }